Lenddo/php-lenddo/README.md

 1. **partner script id** - Please reference the [developer section](https://partners.lenddo.com/developer_settings) of the partner dashboard.
 This will define how you're notified of scoring results.

-2. **client id** - This is essentially a one time use transaction id.
+2. **application id** - This is essentially a one time use transaction id.
 Once this ID is used it cannot be used again.
-    You can use this value in the [`ServiceClient::clientScore`](#get-the-score-for-your-lenddo-client) to retrieve the score results.
+    You can use this value in the [`ServiceClient::applicationScore`](#get-the-score-for-your-lenddo-application) to retrieve the score results.

 3. **profile ids** - This is an array of ID's composed from the results of the